NimishChalkar/ai-network-traffic-analyzer/README.md

 # Security and Data Handling

-Raw PCAP captures and trained model binaries should remain excluded from version control.
+Raw PCAP captures and trained model binaries are excluded from version control.

 The screenshots document a controlled lab environment.
-Review and redact any IP addresses, usernames, paths, or other information you do not intend to publish before making the repository public.
+All private IP addresses, usernames, paths and other information is also excluded for making the repository public.

 ---